rsm-gh/akbl/README.md

 If, after all, your computer is recognized, and you have minor problems (Ex: left and right keyboard), I'll commit the fixes.

-If some zones are not recognized, I'll ask you to launch the block testing window to find the appropriate hex values.
+If some areas are not recognized, I'll ask you to launch the block testing window to find the appropriate hex values.
 Once the blocks are found, I'll add them to the configuration file, and I'll commit the changes to the code.

 ### How to use the block testing window?